darsh0820/Machine-Learning-Models/Logistic-Regression/README.md

-# **Logistic Regression model from scratch**
+# **Logistic Regression model**
-This project implements a simple Logistic Regression model from scratch using Python and applies it to the Breast Cancer dataset from Scikit-learn.
+This project implements a simple Logistic Regression model using Python and applies it to the Breast Cancer dataset from Scikit-learn.
 The model is built without using any machine learning libraries for the logistic regression algorithm itself, providing an educational insight into how logistic regression works under the hood.

 ## **Table of Contents**
 - [What is Logistic Regression?](#what-is-logistic-regression)